Healthy Homes Assessment Pauatahanui

 Pauatahanui Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory in all Pauatahanui and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is a requirement to all Pauatahanui and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records of their compliance with the Healthy Homes Standards that apply or will be in force throughout the tenancy period of your rental home.
+• Property managers and landlords are required to keep records to demonstrate the compliance with all Healthy Homes Standards that apply or will be applicable during the tenure of their rental properties.

-• Property managers and private landlords have to ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.
+• Private landlords and property managers must ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Starting 1 July 2024